Image Slider

 When is the Sapporo Snow Festival?

-The Sapporo Snow Festival is held annually in early February, usually lasting for about a week.
+The Sapporo Snow Festival is held in early February, and usually lasts for about a week.

 What is the snowiest city in Hokkaido?